securin-aspm/securin-maven-plugin/README.md

 ## Vulnerability Identification
-The plugin performs a thorough scan of your project's POM XML dependencies, identifying vulnerabilities that might pose risks
+The plugin performs a thorough scan of your project's POM XML dependencies, identifying vulnerabilities that might pose risks.
 ## Prioritization
 Not all vulnerabilities are equal.
 Securin plugin assists you in prioritizing identified vulnerabilities, helping you address the most critical issues first.
 ## Trend Analysis